dvdsgl/ts-yaml/README.md

     label: "csharp ruby golang"
 ```

-Let's write the type of the YAML in TypeScript:
+Let's write the type of the YAML in TypeScript.
+Immediately we have a lot more information than is evident in the YAML sample:

 ```typescript
 interface NormalStep {